We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Discussion

 As mentioned above, the key of enforcing the signature-based defense is to find discriminating signatures.
-An important problem is how to identify the leverageable signature as soon as possible when facing an unknown attacks.
+An important problem is how to identify the leverageable signature as soon as possible when facing unknown attacks.
 Using the differential analysis to investigate the benign and adversarial example may be a feasible way, and the visualization technique can be used as an observation tool to discover the interesting difference easily.
-Note that the unknown attacks can be caught by using the signature-independent detection.
+Note that the emerging hiding attacks and camouflage attacks can be caught by using the signature-independent detection.